Introduction

 Estimation of the prevalence of wasting based on MFAZ

-The prevalence of wasting based on MFAZ can be estimated using the compute_mfaz_prevalence()
+The prevalence of wasting based on MFAZ can be estimated using the mw_estimate_prevalence_mfaz()

 function.
 This function works and is implemented the same way as demonstrated in Section 1.1, with the exception of the data wrangling that is based on MUAC.
 This was demonstrated in the plausibility checks.
 In this way, to avoid redundancy, we will not demonstrate the workflow.

-Estimation of the prevalence of wasting based on the raw MUAC values
+Estimation of the prevalence of wasting based on raw MUAC values

 .
 Once you call the function, before starting the prevalence estimation, it first evaluates the acceptability of the MFAZ standard deviation and the age ratio test.
 Yes, you read well, MFAZ’s standard deviation, not on the raw values MUAC.